DavidCPorter/solr_checkpoint/README.md

 ### NOTES
 #### Notes on Solr Config
+*This is completed automatically during the solr config step with the ansible playbooks.*

 I found the easiest way to connect with the remote JMX is to modify this line in the ~/solr-8_0/solr/bin/solr executable

 `REMOTE_JMX_OPTS+=("-Djava.rmi.server.hostname=$SOLR_HOST")`
 to
 `REMOTE_JMX_OPTS+=("-Djava.rmi.server.hostname=$GLOBALIP")`

-*This is completed during the solr config step with the ansible playbooks.*

 #### Notes on Ansible Roles:
 There are three roles in this repo `cloudenv, solr, zookeeper` located in the ./roles dir.
 You can take a look at the procedures for setting up the envs in ./roles/<role_name>/tasks/main.yml